Seaaann/MyQuantReserch/README.md

 # MyQuantReserch

-Some useless and Finance Quant Research.
+Some Useless and Delayed Finance Quant Research.